 At Fulton, the Falcons enjoy enormous community support.
 Potter's been at HVA as an assistant coach since 2014 and took over Potter knows about as defensive coordinator in community."
 2015.

-"The community really gets behind us at Hardin Valley and that's a great with their time or you have people making a monetary donation," Potter said.
-"It takes more money than run
+And the community is "The community really gets behind us at Hardin Valley and that's a great coach in North Knoxville, thing to have whether you Potter won state titles in have people helping out with their time or you have people making a monetary donation," Potter said.
+"It takes more money than run a program.

-a program.
 "In order to have a successful program, you have to have the support of the

-Three apartment sizes

-24-hour nursing on-site

-Medication management

-VA benefits for veterans and widows

-Celebrating

-Three levels of care

-Activities program